HyperLan-git/Labyrinth/README.md

 # Maze
 This project is pretty cool with an A* pathfinding algorithm and a maze generator.
-It's an auto-generated labyrinth which can solve itself.
+It's an auto-generated maze which can solve itself.